smokiebacon/Landlordly/README.md

 -No Pictures; add some neat pictures.
 -Perhaps connect to a Real Estate API to populate property images, info (# of beds, bathrooms, sqft, etc) -Make nav bars for landlord/tenant
-0Hide registration/login form if logged in
+-Hide registration/login form if logged in
+-Maintence form doesn't quite work well.
+Add ability to edit work order on Tenant Page.
+In Landlord Page, ability to check off a work order as in progress or completed.
+-Payments: link up Bank accounts for both Landlord and Tenants.